 B.A. in Psychology — Wellesley College

-Ms. Davis is also an AAMFT Approved Supervisor Candidate and provides individual supervision to first year Marriage and Family Therapy therapists-in-training in the Master's program at The Family Institute at Northwestern University.
+Ms. Earl is also an AAMFT Approved Supervisor Candidate and provides individual supervision to first year Marriage and Family Therapy therapists-in-training in the Master's program at The Family Institute at Northwestern University.